 Kai and Kui collaborate with Paducah Beer Werks on "East Meets West" brew

 "Our mission at Paducah Beer Werks is to support creativity and community in Paducah through food, music and beer.
 Beer is universal - it brings people together, even from the farthest corners of the globe.
 We are thrilled tow ork one-on-one with brewers from around the world." - Melanie Reason, Paducah Beer Werks

-The pale ale flavored with black tea from China is set to release at Paducah Beer Werks soon!
+The pale ale flavored with black tea from China, "Behold a Pale Sloth," is now on tap at Paducah Beer Werks!